 Jamie McMurray and Regan Smith spent much of their early careers being middle-of-the-pack drivers in the Busch Series / Nationwide series, and then won some of the biggest Sprint Cup races on the schedule (McMurray won the Daytona 500 and Brickyard 400 in 2010, rendering him one of only three drivers to have won those two races in the same year (the other sweeps being Dale Jarrett in 1996 and Jimmie Johnson in 2006); Smith won the Southern 500 in 2011).

 Tony Stewart's transition from Indy Car to NASCAR is nothing short of amazing.
 In 1998, he was running a combined Indy Car/Nationwide Series schedule.
-With five top-5 finishes in 22 starts, Joe Gibbs decided to promote Stewart up to the Sprint Cup Series.
+With five top-5 finishes in 22 starts, Joe Gibbs decided to promote Stewart up to the Sprint Cup Series, believing that Stewart could achieve the same success Gibbs already was having with Bobby Labonte.
 In Stewart's very first Sprint Cup race, the 1999 Daytona 500, he won the outside pole position.
 He then won three races, his first coming at Richmond in September, as well as winning back-to-back races at Phoenix and Homestead.
 He also won two pole positions, 12 top-five finishes, 21 top-ten finishes, and a fourth place finish in the final points, granting him Rookie of the Year honors.
 He only incurred one DNF - running out of gas at Michigan with two laps to go.
+Since then, Stewart has always won at least one race every season.

-Denny Hamlin had a pole position and three top 10s in his first seven races in the #11 - the last seven of 2005 (for the first 29 races, the car was driven by Jason Leffler, Terry Labonte and J.J.
+Denny Hamlin had a pole position and three top 10s in his first seven races in the #11 - the last seven of 2005 (for the first 29 races, the car was split between Jason Leffler, Terry Labonte and J.J.
 Yeley).
 That was what led Joe Gibbs to up Hamlin to the full schedule for 2006, where he won both Pocono races, made the Chase, finished third in final points, and won Rookie of the Year honors.
-He's been at the top of the Gibbs charts for the most part ever since, has only missed the Chase once (2013, which was in part due to him missing four races due to a fractured back in a crash at Auto Club in March), and has won at least one race per season.
+He's been at the top of the Gibbs charts for the most part ever since, has only missed the Chase once (2013, which was in part due to him missing four races due to a fractured back in a crash at Auto Club in March), and has won at least one race in every season.
+He even kept the energy from winning the Homestead finale in 2013 alive into Speedweeks 2014, translating it to wins in the Sprint Unlimited and Budweiser Duel, and a second place in the Daytona 500.

 David Ragan might be one of those who counts.
 He had darkhorse wins in July 2011 at Daytona and May of 2013 at Talladega.
 The latter was one that you probably did not see coming - Ragan led only 4 laps, while Matt Kenseth led 142 laps.
 For the record, the May 2013 win was Ragan's third straight top ten at Talladega (in fact, Talladega was the only track where Ragan got top-tens in 2012, which indicates that that is one of his better tracks).